 - Explore and understand the strengths and vulnerabilities in your relationship

-- Learn the importance of positive interactions, empathy, and friendship
+- Learn the importance of positive interactions, empathy, humor, and friendship

 - Understand how your personal history and family dynamics impact your relationship